uoelel/uoelel.github.io/content/support.md

 * Reporting.
 * Open Science practices.

 ### Statistical service for staff

-Dr Stefano Coretta is available as collaborator on projects or papers requiring the planning and execution of statistical analyses.
+Dr Stefano Coretta is available as a collaborator on projects or papers requiring the planning and execution of quantitative and statistical analyses.

 Interested postdocs or staff should contact Stefano for enquiries.